We Take Your Injury Case Personally Set Up a Free Consultation

 Comparative Fault

 Your contributions to the accident or injury can affect the amount of financial compensation you will likely receive.
-Texas operates using the modified comparative negligence system, with a 51% bar.
-According to the rule, you may be able to pursue damages if the other party was mostly (51% or more) responsible for the accident or injury.
+Texas operates using the comparative negligence system, with a 51% bar.
+According to the rule, you may be able to pursue damages if the other party was mostly (50% or more) responsible for the occurrence or injury.
 However, the amount of compensation available to you will be reduced by your fault percentage.

-For example, if the judge awards $70,000 in total damages against the at-fault party but finds you to be 20% liable for the accident or your injuries, your compensation will be reduced by $14,000.
+For example, if the jury finds $70,000 in total damages against the at-fault party but finds you to be 20% liable for the accident or your injuries, your compensation will be reduced by $14,000.
 You will only receive 80% of $70,000 ($56,000).
-Under Texas's modified comparative negligence rule, you will be completely barred from pursuing compensation if you were found to be mostly (51% or more) at fault for your injury or accident.
+Under Texas's comparative negligence rule, you will be completely barred from pursuing compensation if you were found to be mostly (51% or more) at fault for the occurrence.

 Failure to Mitigate Damages

-Additionally, your failure to take necessary steps to mitigate damages might affect your settlement award.
+Additionally, your failure to take necessary steps to mitigate damages may affect your settlement or judgment.
 For example, the insurance provider may reduce or deny your claims if you fail to seek medical help and document your injuries.
-Likewise, if you fail to follow through with recommended treatment plan, the insurer may undervalue or deny your claims by arguing that you're not really injured or your condition worsened as a result.
+A jury will ook critically at why you waited or delayed medical care.
+Likewise, if you fail to follow through with your doctor's recommended treatment plan, the insurer and jury may undervalue or deny your claims by arguing that you're not really injured or your condition worsened as a result of your conduct.

 Steps You Can Take to Maximize Compensation